RiyaHablani/Oral_Cancer_Detection/README.md

 ## Introduction

 In contemporary healthcare, early detection of oral cancer is critical for improving patient outcomes and treatment efficacy.
-This project leverages machine learning methodologies to predict oral cancer at its early stages using medical images and risk factor data.
+This project leverages machine learning methodologies to predict oral cancer at its early stages using medical images.

 ## Rationale

 Early detection enables timely medical interventions, significantly enhancing the chances of successful treatment and recovery.
-By employing advanced computational techniques, this project aims to develop a predictive model capable of analyzing medical images and risk factors to identify potential cases of oral cancer.
+By employing advanced computational techniques, this project aims to develop a predictive model capable of analyzing medical images to identify potential cases of oral cancer.

 ## Objectives